allenling/FFpie/README.md

 and why PyAV has not exposed this?

-mainly because that that video sync method is hard to extract from FFmpeg, it's not just a few lines of code, or a few classes and objects.
+mainly because that that video sync method is hard to be extracted from FFmpeg, it's not just a few lines of code, or a few classes and objects.

-that smapling process is embedded into a couple of places, and you have to have a clear grasp of how that sampling runs, and carefully pluck off particular lines of code.
+that smapling process is embedded into a couple of places, and you have to have a clear grasp of how that sampling runs, and carefully pluck off particular lines of code, and combine them together in Python.

-and even though you had wrapped those C functions and exposed them to Python, you probably still had to explain how to combine those functions together, and what parameters would be used for which scenario in order to apply that sampling process to your frames.

 this is not what PyAV for, PyAV is built for pure code exposing.

-that's the pain for the adoption of FFmpeg for at least us.
+that's the pain of the adoption of FFmpeg for at least us.

-so we take a step further, we decided to re-implement a couple of FFmpeg features in Python so that you do not have to get into the weeds and understand what's happening inside FFmpeg in order to adopt FFmpeg into your application.
+so we take a step further, we decided to re-implement a couple of FFmpeg features, CFR included, in Python so that you do not have to get into the weeds to what's happening inside FFmpeg in order to adopt FFmpeg into your application.

 one of the goals of building FFpie is to make FFmpeg into a very simple piece of software that you can go and write, and we handle all of the complexity, or the undifferentiated problems of handling media processing in an app.